JayNg96/IDAssignment2/README.md

-# My Portfolio
+# My Digimon API Site
 I have built a responsive website that will showcase all of Digimon's data using Javascript to fetch data from API.
 This website is user friendly and is compatible with mobile device of any size.

-# The purpose of this Portfolio Site.
+# The purpose of this Site.
 tbd

 # Design Process